long3011/discord_bot/README.md

-using #start to initiate the bot, #help to view the available commands Put the bot's token into system_info\TOKEN.txt next to the python file inside the folder
+using #start to initiate the bot, #help to view the available commands Put the bot's token into system_info\TOKEN.txt